Jersey Shore Hiking Trails by Trip Type, Region, and Season

-- Island Beach State Park
+- Best beach scenery: Island Beach State Park

-- Cape May Point State Park
+- Best for birding: Cape May Point State Park

-- Henry Hudson Trail
+- Best paved walk: Henry Hudson Trail

-- Manasquan Reservoir (Howell)
+- Best easy loop: Manasquan Reservoir

-- Cattus Island County Park (Toms River)
+- Best accessible pick: Cattus Island County Park or Forsythe’s accessible trails

 The 15 Best Hiking Trails in the Jersey Shore